kemacalls/pywal-for-air-for-steam/README.md

 ## install

-i think you just clone the repo to somewhere tidy where you can reference it later and just run `pip install -r requirement`.
+i think you just clone the repo to somewhere tidy where you can reference it later and just run `pip install -r requirements.txt`.

 ## execution